ECN410 Microeconomic Theory

 - Strategic equilibrium with symmetric or asymmetric information

 The objective of this course is to give the successful student a deep understanding and command of the core of microeconomic theory: maximizing behavior and equilibrium outcomes.

-Lectures, laboratory, exercises.
+Lectures, laboratory, exercises and presentations.

 The teacher is available during office hours.

 Selected chapters from J. G. Riley (2012): Essential Microeconomics.
 Cambridge University Press, Cambridge.

 The evaluation of the student's effort in the course is pass/fail based on (completed and approved) written exercises.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)